tusca99/N-body-simulation/README.md

 2. **Manual build (alternative):** i expect you know how to read a cmake list if you are reading this, then good luck :)

-3. **Without build (not recommended):** you can try running the executable provided as is, keep in mind you need libcudart.so, libglew.so, libglfw.so This is a method you can try just to see if it runs without installing the whole cuda-toolkit.
+3. **Without build (not properly tested):** you can try running the executable provided as is in the release, keep in mind you need all the requirements above minus the cuda toolkit (runtime already included inside the executable as well as support for most GPU architectures in the recent years $\geq$ Pascal)
+   This is a method you can try just to see if it runs without installing the whole cuda-toolkit.
-   For example in Debian13:
+   For example in Debian:
      ```bash
-     sudo apt install libcudart12 glew-utils libglfw3
+     sudo apt install glew-utils libglfw3
      ```

 ---